Coacervate-Controlled Membrane Remodelling and Connecting of Synthetic Cells

 Key to these coacervates is the ability to dynamically control their interaction with membranes, which we achieve via active (bio)chemical reactions that we develop.

 Controlling this unique coacervate-membrane interface will be a game changer for building viable synthetic cells and tissues, and synthetic/live cell hybrids by creating new opportunities for delivery, remodeling, and signaling.
-It will also provide a fundamental understanding of condensate-membrane interactions in biology.
+This will also provide a fundamental understanding of condensate-membrane interactions in biology.

 Financiële details & Tijdlijn